rym hayouni

 ارض حريه كرامه وطنيه

-a slogan that has been with me for a long time, since the revolutionary moment in Tunisia in 2010, when we raised it in the protests, wrote it on the walls, banners that we held high, we sang and shouted it, it recurred in our writings, in our conversations, in our dreams of the sovereignty and independence of our lands.
+a slogan that has been with me for a long time, since the revolutionary momentum in tounes in 2010, when we raised it in the protests, wrote it on the walls, on the banners, we sang and shouted it, it came up in our conversations, in our visions of the sovereignty and independence of our lands

 they are just there